 Minang home decor is like no other.
 The constructions, with their prominently upswept gables, are mainly made of wood, ooze a sense of tradition and are forged by the capable hands of experienced carpenters.
-Some stand out more than others with brightly coloured carvings painstakingly maintained by their proud owners (women of the household most of all).
+Some stand out more than others with brightly coloured carvings painstakingly maintained by their proud owners (the women of the household most of all).

 Solok is close to Padang on the central western coast of Sumatra ( licensed, Creative Commons )

 Riding past these homes on my motorbike I couldn’t help feeling as though I had been plunged into some sort of a fairy tale.
-“Hansel and Gretel must have happened in this part of the world” I remember thinking to myself “…and no doubt the evil witch in there story lived around here, too”.
+“Hansel and Gretel must have happened in this part of the world” I remember thinking to myself “…and no doubt the evil witch in the story lived around here, too”.

 Kids rushed towards me from the kitchen to great with smiles and surprise.
-Another elderly laydy at the kitchen stove also smiled and watched me as I strolled around.
+Another elderly laydy at the stove also smiled and watched me as I strolled around.
 It felt homely, warm and cosy.
-It was beautiful, certainly a place I would have eagerly spent spent a night at.
+It was beautiful, certainly a place I would have eagerly spent a night at.

 Local society in western Sumatra is matriarchal meaning that it’s a mother’s name (blood line) that is passed to the children of a family.
 This has implications on inheritance laws, too.
-Minang houses are in fact passed from mother to daughter, from one generation to the next almost like a dowry.
+Minang houses are in fact passed from mother to daughter, from one generation to the next, almost like a dowry.

 The costs involved in building a Rumah Bagonjong have increased over the years along with the price and availability of quality timber.
-Today a new Minang style home is no longer affordable for many locals in a rapidly developing Sumatra and Indonesian nation but there are still many old style homes to admire and perhaps restore.
-Some have been transformed into guest houses that offer lodging for the occasional tourist.
+Today a new Minang style home is no longer affordable for many locals in a rapidly developing Sumatra and Indonesian nation but there are still many old style homes to admire and perhaps even restore.
+Some have even been transformed into guest houses that offer lodging for the occasional tourist.